NayakSubhransu/CarPrice-Navigator/README.md

 </p>

 ### __Installation__
-To use the app on the local machine, first Open the repository in the vs code
+To use the app on the local machine, Open the repository in the vs code and then run the following Commands:

 1. If needed create a Virtual Environment and activate it
 ```sh